cman81/family-to-do/KANBAN.md

 - Allow for tasks to contain file uploads

 ## Doing
-- Allow for a task group to be categorized, e.g.: Groceries => Harris Teeter, Aldi, H-Mart
+- Add a task to a category

 ## Done
 - Render a list of incomplete tasks with: name, due date (as necessary), more details (as necessary)